pwright/refdog/input/commands/system/reload.md

 a router adaptor service, we could avoid a router restart for some config changes.

-Platforms: Kubernetes, Docker, Podman, Linux
+Platforms:: Kubernetes, Docker, Podman, Linux